 - French butter pears

-But whichever sort you pick, itโs crucial that itโs perfectly ripe.
+But whichever sort you pick, it’s crucial that it’s perfectly ripe.
 They need to be soft to the touch, but still firm.

 Walnuts